kAzec/SwiftyUserDefaults/README.md

 ## More like this

-If you like SwiftyUserDefaults, check out [SwiftyTimer](https://github.com/radex/SwiftyTimer), which applies the same swifty approach to `NSTimer`.
+If you like Transient, check out [SwiftyTimer](https://github.com/radex/SwiftyTimer), which applies the same swifty approach to `NSTimer`.

 You might also be interested in my blog posts which explain the design process behind those libraries:
 - [Swifty APIs: NSUserDefaults](http://radex.io/swift/nsuserdefaults/)